raspberrypi/documentation/glossary/README.md

 - **LED** – Light-Emitting Diode, a semiconductor device that produces light from electricity
 - **Linux** – the main operating system used on the Raspberry Pi; the particular customised distribution for the Raspberry Pi range is called Raspbian; third parties have also produced their own distributions.
 - **MSD** – Mass Storage Device (amongst other things), such as an SD card or hard disk drive
+- **MQTT** - MQTT stands for MQ Telemetry Transport, a lightweight and simple machine to machine protocol often used for IoT devices.
+See their site [here](http://mqtt.org/)
 - **NAND** - a NAND gate is a logic gate, specifically an inverted AND gate; can also refer to a type of flash memory that uses NAND logic; see [Wikipedia](https://en.wikipedia.org/wiki/NAND_gate)
 - **OTP** – One-Time Programmable, a type of memory that can only be programmed once, and retains the programmed data after power off; used for serial numbers etc.
 - **Overlay** – a boot-time or run-time patch to a Device Tree allowing a degree of configuration by the user; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/device-tree.md) for more details, or run `dtoverlay -a` in a terminal window for a list of available overlays